 - What are your short-term and long-term career goals?
 How will the Post Graduate Program at ISB assist you in achieving your goals?

-Based on our analysis of ISB Essay questions from the previous years, we understand that ISB typically asks three categories of questions:
+Based on our analysis of ISB Essay questions from previous years, we understand that ISB typically asks these categories of questions:

 - Why ISB?

 Here are two ISB Sample Essays, which will give you further insights on developing holistic ISB PGP Essays.
 Do note that these essays do not directly answer the current year’s essay questions, and are presented here to help you understand the right approach.